 “Link Risk Fund” means the fund established by the County using Sound Transit funds, as provided by Section 28.1, to cover all Claims within the self-insured retention (“SIR”), all uninsured Claims, all Claims beyond any insurance limits, and such other costs as are specified in this Agreement; but excluding Workers’ Compensation Claims.

 “Maintenance Management Information System” or “MMIS” means the system used to maintain accurate maintenance records for vehicles, facilities, equipment and systems as described in Section 8.2.1.
 The system currently in use is AssetWorks.

+“Maintenance Service Center” or “MSC” is the department that, provides safekeeping of Link’s inventory, maintains and requisitions inventory, purchases consumables and services, issues and receives parts, maintains stock levels of inventory, shipping and receiving, part/equipment repairs and supports warranty administration functions at Link.
+The MSC interacts with all departments and levels of the organization.

 “Merge Zone” means that portion of the limited access area owned by the Washington State Department of Transportation that extends from the Tunnel south to the Merge Point north of Royal Brougham Way, where northbound buses and light rail trains commence share use of the same right-of-way.